-Climate: The temperature varies in between 2ºC,morning ,night to 20ºC,middle day to 25ºC day.mountain climate, sunny to cloudy,windy.
+Climate: The temperature varies in between below cero 2ºC,morning ,night to 20ºC,middle day to 25ºC day.Mountain climate, sunny to cloudy,windy.

 Day two begins with a hot breakfast and the chance to watch the sunrise between 6:30 and 7:30 am.
 Because we are camping in the middle of the mountains, it does take the sun a bit longer to emerge from the surrounding peaks.
 Prepare for a breathtaking experience as this majestic landscape is brought back to life in the morning light.

 Today, we’ll be hiking of mostly uphill trails.
 As we make our ascent, keep an eye out for the changing ecosystems that surround you, for the interandean valley is known for its diverse ecological landscape.
 The first ecosystem you will notice is the Andean semidry forest with its unique scrub bush vegetation of asteraceas, bromeliads, and muss.
 Observe the rich birdlife as finches, seedeaters and hummingbirds flutter past you.
 After a few hourson the original Inca trail, we will break at Yuncaypata (3200meters) to take in the incredible view of the snow peaks of Huayanay (alt5,188meters).